Why Brazil Is on the Radar of International Companies and Global Investors

 - ESG & Sustainability Agenda: Green practices are increasingly shaping investment and consumption decisions.

-High-Growth Sectors for European Companies
+High-Growth Sectors for International Companies

 - Technology & Digital Commerce: E-commerce platforms, fintech, and digital payment solutions.